simpsonst/posthack/README.md

 ```

-# Mail filtering

 ## Dealing with encoded subjects

-The subject of an email is held in a header field `Subject`, and so it's usually restricted to `US-ASCII` encoding.
+The subject of an email is held in a header field `Subject`, and so it's usually restricted to the `US-ASCII` charset.
-Other encodings are possible by encoding them with the likes of `=?utf-8?q?caf=C3=A9?=`.
+Other charsets are possible by encoding them with the likes of `=?utf-8?q?caf=C3=A9?=`.
 `procmail` presents such content as is, not decoded, making it difficult to detect certain patterns consistently if they happen to have been included in such an encoding.
 Use `decode-header` to convert an encoded subject into UTF-8: